Complex QA and language models hybrid architectures, Survey: Core concepts architectures

 From question capture and refinement, to answer generation and knowledge capitalisation, question answering (QA) or complex question answering (CQA) pipeline can follow a variable number of steps depending on architecture and features.
 Some steps are explicit and well separated, some can be implicit and fused with others in the same model operation.
 However, we can identify most frequent steps and options.
-The "IBM DeepQA Architecture" (see figure~\ref{DeepQA Architecture}) seems a dated architecture compared to some current end-to-end neural language models but it defines clearly some major steps:
+The "IBM DeepQA Architecture" (see figure~\ref{DeepQA Architecture}) seems a dated architecture compared to some current end-to-end neural language models but it defines clearly some major steps; in practice, since 2024, many research pipelines \emph{add} explicit \textbf{verifier/critic loops} and \textbf{retrieval gating}, and support \textbf{tool use} (function calling) for programmatic research actions.